What Is Business? Studying Business in the US

 Which Business Classes Do Undergraduate Students Take?

+A degree program in business often includes courses that explore what is business through various specializations including economics, finance, and marketing.
 There is a large variety of undergraduate business school programs and requirements at US universities.
 Most schools, however, have a set of mandatory course-areas that make up the core structure of their program.

 At American University in Washington, DC — ranked eighth-best undergraduate international business program of 2023 by U.S. News & World Report — business students are required to take 34 credit hours in foundational courses to give them a solid understanding of their major.
 These classes focus on: